-Fig. 8 - Absolute Poverty levels and regional contribution share in overall poverty
+Absolute Poverty levels and regional contributionshare in overall poverty

-Regions Absolute Poverty Share (%) (less than 2\$ per day) Regional Contribution poverty in % for
+Regions Absolute Poverty Share (%) (less than 2\$ per day) Regional Contribution for poverty in %

 Bafatá 72,4 13,6

 Gabú 65,8 12,3

+Biombo/

-Biombo/ Bolama 62,6 9,1
+Bolama 62,6 9,1

 Cacheu 63,8 14,2

 Oio 79,6 18

+Quinara/

+Tombali 69,1 12,2

-Quinara/ Tombali Bissau 69,1 51,7 12,2 20,6
+Bissau 51,7 20,6

+Regions without/

-Regions without/ Bissau 69,1 79,4
+Bissau 69,1 79,4

+Country

-Country Total 64,7 100
+Total 64,7 100

-Source: INEC/2002 (Instituto Nacional de Estatísticas e Censos/Guiné-Bissau) in Embaló (2008) and Carvalho, B.P. e H. Mendes (2012) Poverty, measured in terms of people share with income lower than 2 US\$ per capita per day is obviously very high in one society where "escambo" (or barter agreements) is still present and frequently used, for example to "trade" cashew" with food, mainly with rice.
-With all well known limitations, the referred poverty measure provided a quite good indication of development processes and the figures above allowed a global view where around 2/3 of the families are below poverty line.
+Source: INE/2002 (Instituto Nacional de Estatísticas e Censos/Guiné-Bissau) in Embaló (2008) and Carvalho, B.P. e H. Mendes (2012)

+Poverty, measured in terms of people share with income lower than 2 US\$ per capita per day (table 7) is obviously very high in a society where "escambo" (or barter agreements) is still present and frequently used, for example to "trade" cashew" with food, mainly with rice.
+With all well known limitations, the poverty measure provides a quite good indication of development processes and the figures in table 7 allow a global view where around 2/3 of the families are below poverty line.

-However there are regions with very high poverty levels and quite good situation in food security (one of the highest poverty levels but with the best position in terms of food security (Fig. 10) is Bafatá).
-What is important to realize is the fact that global development is indeed in the first stages of the normal changing process with globalization, transfer of technology and access to modern knowledge, very limited up to now.
-This situation can be seen as a handicap but can also bring some opportunities to do differently with innovation and to do a very "smart move" searching for the best solutions available (with actual knowledge) and learning with others experience internationally.
+However there are regions with very high poverty levels and a quite good situation in food security (one of the highest poverty levels but with the best position in terms of food security (table 9) is Bafatá).
+What is important to realize is the fact that global development in Guiné-Bissau is in the first stages of the normal changing process with globalization.
+Transfer of technology, access to modern knowledge and local based research are very limited up to now.
+This situation can be seen as a handicap but can also bring some opportunities to act differently with innovation and to follow a very "smart move" searching for the best solutions available (with actual knowledge) and learning with others experience internationally.

-What is impressive on a very "informal" of "natural society organization" is the family dynamic participation in the cashew business, and ability to react fast with this innovation.
+What is impressive on a very "informal society organization" is the family dynamic participation in the cashew business, and the ability to react fast with this innovation.
 Recalling that growth in Cashew production is a recent phenomena (with relevance in the last 25 years), the family base production dominates more than 80% of overall production.
-Fig 9 shows quite well that average family production structure maintains around 50% of the area under exploration with cashew (1,5 ha in 3,3 hectares) and the rest distributed between rice production and other crops.
+Table 8 shows, quite well, that the average family production structure maintains around 50% of the area under exploration with cashew (1,5 ha in 3,3 hectares) while the rest is distributed between rice production and other crops.

-Fig. 9 - Average Agricultural Area per family - Hectare / per family.
+Table 8.Average Agricultural Area per family - Hectare / per family

-,, p , .

 National Average Rice Rice High Land (Whithout Cashew TOTAL

-National Average Freshwater Salt water Cashew) Casilew TOTAL
+Freshwater Salt water Cashew)

 Average Agricultural

 Area (hectare) 0,3 0,4 1,1 1,5 3,3

 Cultivated

 % Cultivated area/ total available 9% 12% 33% 47%

-Fonte: SISA(2009)/GAPLA/MADR in Carvalho et al (2010)
+Source: SISA(2009)/GAPLA/MADR in Carvalho et al (2010)

 It is an important exercise for development purposes to look to the global achievements, instead of looking only to the challenges ahead.
-In this case not only in terms of cashew business, but in terms of food security, Bafata is in good position and other two regions are already in average situation such as Tombali and Cacheu.
+In this case not only in terms of cashew business, but in terms of food security, Bafatá is in a good position and other two regions are already in an average situation such as Tombali and Cacheu.
 On the other hand, Oio, Quinara and Bolama are really in problematic positions, deserving special attention from public policies.

-Figure 10 - Family Classification per region in terms of some indicators, illiteracy ratio, non poverty percentage and indicators for food vulnerability and food security.
+Table 9.Family Classification per region in terms of some indicators, illiteracy ratio, non poverty percentage and indicators for food vulnerability and food security.